Cycling Without Age – Sorrento

-Our fleet of six Trishaws provide long meaningful rides lasting between 45 and 90 minutes, leaving from Sorrento SLSC.
-This is in conjunction with our group rides from Sorrento Quay, Hillarys Boat Harbour.
+Our fleet of Trishaws provide meaningful rides lasting between 45 and 90 minutes, departing every morning from Sorrento SLSC.
+We also run group rides from Sorrento Quay at Hillarys Boat Harbour.

 Rides are free for the general public.

-Would you like to book a ride for your elderly family member or someone who can’t ride for themselves?
+Book a ride for an elderly family member or someone who can’t ride for themselves?

 Up to 40 per cent of people in aged care homes never get visitors

-This ABC News item resonated with us at Motion By The Ocean, reinforcing why we provide trishaw rides in our community.
+This ABC News item resonated with us at Motion By The Ocean Inc, reinforcing why we provide trishaw rides in our community.

 Former MP Ken Wyatt, in an address to the National Press Club as Aged Care Minister, said he had heard that up to 40 per cent of people in residential aged care had no visitors 365 days of the year.